 Brydone, Cockburn and other travellers of their time had some basic worries to deal with and they did not pay much attention to the palaces of the local nobility.

-Unlike those at Palermo, the palaces of the rich did not have imposing portals perhaps because of the narrowness of the streets.
+Unlike those of Palermo, the palaces of the rich did not have imposing portals perhaps because of the narrowness of the streets.
 More care was devoted to the decoration of windows and especially of balconies, similar to what occurred in other nearby towns, e.g. Ragusa or Palazzolo.

 (left) Passeggio Adorno, after the name of the Mayor of Syracuse in 1862-1865 who promoted its construction; (right) Hotel des Etrangers (1906) near Fonte Aretusa